 Patient & Public Involvement (PPI)

-HRCI and our members sit at the interface of the health research community and the general public.
-Many of our member organisations were started by, are currently run by or heavily involve people affected by health conditions and all are focused on improving lives through research.
+We and our members sit at the interface of the health research community and the general public.
+Many of our member organisations were started by or heavily involve people affected by health conditions and all are focused on improving lives through research.
 They play a very important role in highlighting the perspectives of the people they represent in research and in ensuring that the patient and public voice is central to research decision-making.

 We work to improve PPI in Ireland in the following ways:

-- Supporting our members in their activities to involve patients, through the HRCI PPI Shared Learning Group, in which approximately half our members participate.
+- Supporting our members in their PPI activities, through a PPI Shared Learning Group, in which approximately half our members participate.